 Kesher means “connection.”
-Kesher is one of two Or Ami K-6th grade youth learning programs (Mensch-ify is the other program).
+Kesher is Or Ami’s K-6th grade youth learning program.
 At Congregation Or Ami, we believe that Jewish education should nurture our students and leave them with a love of Judaism, a love of Congregation Or Ami as their synagogue and second home, and an understanding and appreciation for why Judaism and Or Ami are sacred in their lives.
 We seek to foster within each child in Kesher the knowledge, skills, and attitude needed:

 - To act ethically in daily life based on Jewish values;